-Commitment 4: Giving "Voice" to Informal Economy Participants

-Aim of the commitment

-This commitment aimed to institute the Informal Economy Voice Strategy, to offer a mechanism for dialogue between the government and informal economy participants.
+Commitment 4: Giving "Voice" to Informal Economy Participants Aim of the commitment This commitment aimed to institute the Informal Economy Voice Strategy, to offer a mechanism for dialogue between the government and informal economy participants.
 18 It intended to pilot the strategy through dialogue platforms in five provinces.
 By January 2018, preceding the action plan, the Informal Economy Voice Strategy had been developed by a technical working committee chaired by the National Capital District Commission.
-19

-As of 2017, Papua New Guinea's informal economic sector included almost 80% of the population,20 making it the country's largest sector in terms of employment.21 Participants in the sector faced challenges in terms of financial support, human resource development, health and hygiene, and law and order.22 Although the sector was legally recognized under the National Informal Sector Development and Control Act 2004,23 the law was not popular in the provinces24 and most informal sector participants were not aware of their rights.
-The law called on government to provide avenues for dialogue with informal sector participants on issues affecting them.25 In the absence of this dialogue, the government did not provide sufficient support to the sector.
+19 As of 2017, Papua New Guinea's informal economic sector included almost 80% of the population, 20 making it the country's largest sector in terms of employment.
+21 Participants in the sector faced challenges in terms of financial support, human resource development, health and hygiene, and law and order.
+22 Although the sector was legally recognized under the National Informal Sector Development and Control Act 2004, 23 the law was not popular in the provinces 24 and most informal sector participants were not aware of their rights.
+The law called on government to provide avenues for dialogue with informal sector participants on issues affecting them.
+25 In the absence of this dialogue, the government did not provide sufficient support to the sector.
 This commitment had minor potential impact to improve public participation within the informal economy.
 If instituted, the strategy could have promoted informal economy participants' involvement in government decision-making affecting their sector.
 Previous efforts to promote dialogue and participation had not proved effective, even with the existence of legislation, and the commitment did not entail awareness efforts, crucial to engage the sector in prospective implementation of the policy.
 Did it open government?

-Did not change

-By January 2022, the Informal Economy Voice Strategy had not been finalized, and piloting efforts had consequently not started.26 Over the course of 2021, four subnational consultation workshops were conducted to gather feedback on the Informal Economy Voice Strategy from government, CSOs, and private sector stakeholders.
+Did not change By January 2022, the Informal Economy Voice Strategy had not been finalized, and piloting efforts had consequently not started.
+26 Over the course of 2021, four subnational consultation workshops were conducted to gather feedback on the Informal Economy Voice Strategy from government, CSOs, and private sector stakeholders.
 These consultations had been delayed by COVID-19 restrictions.
-National-level consultations are anticipated in 2022, which will precede finalization of the strategy.27 The Consultative Implementation and Monitoring Council, the lead implementing CSO for this commitment, reported that the Inter-Agency Voice Mechanism Advisory Committee that had existed prior to the implementation period was still in place, but had not broadened its scope as planned by the commitment.28 As this commitment is carried forward, the IRM recommends active involvement of the Department of Provincial and Local Level Government and the Investment Promotion Authority.
+27 The Consultative Implementation and Monitoring Council, the lead implementing CSO for this commitment, reported that changes within the lead implementing agency's management delayed finalization of the strategy.
+By 2022, validations across the country had been completed, which precede finalization of the strategy.
+28 According to the Council, the Inter-Agency Voice Mechanism Advisory Committee that had existed prior to the implementation period was still in place, but had not broadened its scope as planned by the commitment.
+29 As this commitment is carried forward, the IRM recommends active involvement of the Department of Provincial and Local Level Government and the Investment Promotion Authority.